Home

 River Whitewater and its Valley

-The River Whitewater runs from its source at Bidden to its confluence with the River Blackwater in North-East Hampshire.
-This represents approximately nine miles of chalk stream, which is important at an international level.
+The River Whitewater is a chalkstream located in Hampshire, Southern England.
+The Whitewater runs from its source at Bidden to its confluence with the River Blackwater in North-East Hampshire.
+This represents approximately nine miles of chalk stream, which is part of a network of chalkstreams that are particularly rare globally and highly valued for their unique ecological characteristics.

-The Water Framework Directive identifies the river as a main water body and a Site of Importance to Nature Conservation (SINC).
+The Water Framework Directive identifies the River Whitewater as a main water body and a Site of Importance to Nature Conservation (SINC).
 Natural England and the Environment Agency recognise a number of Sites of Special Scientific Interest (SSSI) along the length of the river.
 These designations afford statutory protection.

 The Whitewater valley contains many listed buildings and heritage assets.
 These are also entitled to protection, as specified in the National Planning Policy Framework.